 chopped fresh parsley

-Add consomme.
-Bring just to a boil, cover, and reduce heat to low.
-Simmer for 20 minutes.
+Pour in the broth.
+Bring the soup just to a boil, then cover it with a lid and reduce the heat to low.
+Allow it to simmer for 20 minutes.

-Pour in milk and stir while heating it up.
-Do not allow it to come to a boil.
-Season with salt and pepper.
+Pour in the milk.
+Stir while you wait for the soup to get hot.
+Don't allow it to come to a boil.
+Season to taste with kosher salt and freshly ground black pepper.

-This recipe makes enough soup for 3-4 servings.
+This recipe makes enough soup for 3 servings, or 4 small servings.

 - Serving Size: